yewon-lee/yewon-lee.github.io/index.md

 I have been honored to receive the [Google DeepMind Fellowship](https://www.deepmind.com/education), [NSERC Canada Graduate Scholarship (Master's)](https://www.nserc-crsng.gc.ca/students-etudiants/pg-cs/cgsm-bescm_eng.asp), and [Ontario Graduate Scholarship](https://osap.gov.on.ca/OSAPPortal/en/A-ZListofAid/PRDR019245.html) for graduate studies.

 ## News
+- [March 2025] Our work on differentiable task and motion planning ([STAMP](https://rvl.cs.toronto.edu/stamp/)) has been accepted to RA-L 2025!
 - [April 2024] Accepted my Ph.D. offer at the University of Washington.
 - [October 2023] My workshop paper on Differentiable TAMP was accepted to the [LEAP Workshop](https://leap-workshop.github.io) at CoRL 2023!
 - [July 2023] Selected to attend Robotics: Science and Systems 2023 as an [Inclusion Fellow](https://sites.google.com/seas.upenn.edu/inclusion-rss-2023/program).